HackYourFuture-CPH/program/shared-modules/collaboration-via-github/week1/lesson-materials/review.md

 - `git reset --soft <commit_hash>` - will remove all commits until the commit with hash `<commit_hash>`, but the file changes will stay in the staging/index area.
 - `git reset --mixed <commit_hash>`- will remove all commits until the commit with hash `<commit_hash>`, but the file changes will stay in your filesystem.
-- `git reset --hard <commit_hash>`- will remove all commits until the commit with hash `<commit_hash>`, as well as the changes in your files.
-Be very careful with this one!
+- `git reset --hard <commit_hash>`- resets your branch to the specified commit, removing all commits after it and discarding any changes in your working directory and staging area.
+Be very careful with this command, as it will permanently delete uncommitted work.

 Bottom line: use the soft or mixed reset whenever you want, but think three times before using hard reset :)